arvigeus/AZ-204/Topics/Functions.md

 Whatever identity is being used must have permissions to perform the intended actions.
 This is typically done by assigning a role in Azure RBAC or specifying the identity in an access policy, depending on the service to which you're connecting.

-&#x2757; Some permissions might be exposed by the target service that are not necessary for all contexts.
+:bangbang: Some permissions might be exposed by the target service that are not necessary for all contexts.
 Where possible, adhere to the **principle of least privilege**, granting the identity only required privileges.

 ### Exercise: Create an Azure Function by using Visual Studio Code